The Stanchion Buying GuideArticle published on May 18, 2018

 1) Retractable Belt Stanchions & Barriers

-According to the experts (us), the top dog of the stanchion world is the Retractable Belt Barrier Stanchion.
+According to the experts (us), the top contender in the stanchion world is the Retractable Belt Barrier Stanchion.

-If you’ve ever watched coverage of a red carpet event or been to an art museum, you’ve probably encountered a Post and Rope Stanchion.
+If you’ve ever watched coverage of a red carpet event, visited a movie theater, or been to an art museum, you’ve probably encountered a Post and Rope Stanchion.

 Post and rope stanchions look exactly as their name implies: they have a stanchion (post) with a rope attached to it.
 When several posts are strung together with ropes, they create a crowd control barrier.

-Typically, these posts sit on a heavy circular base that stabilizes the stanchion and feature a metal ring near the top - either snap-ended or just a hook - for attaching ropes.
+Typically, these posts sit on a heavy circular base that stabilizes the stanchion, and feature a metal ring near the top or attaching ropes.

 Depending on your business, there are multiple different styles of post and rope stanchion to choose from.
 Classic stanchion posts come in metal finishes (silver, brass, gold, or chrome), and offer a number of top styles, including urn, ball, flat tops, or a top that leaves space for a sign frame.